gnowoel/gnowoel.github.io/_posts/2015-10-09-gulp-as-a-task-runner.markdown

 gulp.task('clean', clean);
 {% endhighlight %}

 Apparently, the Gulp team was aware of this redundancy.
-In the upcoming Gulp 4 release, we have shortcut to do the same thing:
+In the upcoming Gulp 4 release, we have a shortcut to do the same thing:

 {% highlight javascript %}
 gulp.task(clean);